Vikas0693/kudvenkat-AngularCrud/project-readme.md

     c)so to bind to null object we use [ngValue]="null" and not [value]="null" since later means binding to null string.
 Video 25: In template driven form writing our own custom form using directive
     a)*use Validator as parent interface
-    b)*use providers and selector properties in Directive using @Directive c)declare this directive in our component's module which is in this case app.module.ts d)use errors property on formControl i.e department to know is our customValidation passed or not Video 26: Reusable Custom validator
+    b)*use providers and selector properties in Directive using @Directive.
+NG_VALIDATORS is set of all validators in angular. c)declare this directive in our component's module which is in this case app.module.ts d)use errors property on formControl i.e department to know is our customValidation passed or not Video 26: Reusable Custom validator